AArnott/PCLCrypto/README.md

 Online documentation is available on our [project wiki site][6].

+### Donations

+If you appreciate this library and/or find it useful, please consider [donating cash or bitcoins][8] to its author.

 ### FAQ

+1. Can I trust the crypto implemented in this library?

+   This library does not implement crypto.
+It merely provides PCL-compatible APIs to invoke crypto, and at runtime the crypto offered by the platform is invoked.
+So you should be able to trust the crypto available through this library almost as much as you can trust the crypto in the operating system you're already running on.

-1. How does this differ from the cryptography offered to PCLs in the [PCLContrib][1] project?
+2. How does this differ from the cryptography offered to PCLs in the [PCLContrib][1] project?

  * PCLCrypto is focused on just delivering cryptography, with a good level of unit testing that runs on all supported platforms.
  * PCLCrypto follows the NuGet consumption patterns of [PCLStorage][3], which makes it very easy to consume from both PCLs and your platform-specific apps.